 When you successfully complete your project, you have opportunities for publication and presentations at national meetings.

-Fellows are formatively and summatively evaluated throughout each rotation, which may range in length from two to eight weeks.
+Fellows are formatively and summatively evaluated throughout each rotation, which may range in length from one to eight weeks.
 Evaluations are completed by consultants, allied health staff and residents.

 Evaluations assess competence in: